anyscale/madewithml.github.io/docs/courses/mlops/product.md

 !!! warning "Decouple POCs and implementations"
     Each of these approaches would involve proof-of-concept (POC) release and an implementation release after validating it's utility over previous approaches.
 We should decouple POCs and implementations because if a POC doesn't prove successful, then we can't do the implementation and all the associated planning is no longer applicable.

+!!! question "Utility in starting simple"
-And **it's ok** if some of the earlier, simpler, approaches don't deliver on a certain performance objective.
-We can still use those approaches to:
+    Some of the earlier, simpler, approaches may not deliver on a certain performance objective.
+What are some advantages of still starting simple?

+    ??? quote "Show answer"
         - get internal feedback on end-to-end utility
         - perform A/B testing to understand UI/UX design
         - deployed locally to start generating more data required for more complex approaches

 #### ML systems